Retire to Prescott, and enjoy the four seasons... Even though Prescott is only an hour and a half Phoenix, Phoenix elevation 1100 feet.

 Prescott has been recognized by several entities for art and culture...it was ranked among the top 50 cities to live in, by National Geographic adventure.
 Here is a link to the county website.

-When we say retire to Prescott, it also includes Prescott Valley Prescott Valley 15 miles east of Prescott, has 23,000 residents.
+When we say retire in Prescott, it also includes Prescott Valley Prescott Valley 15 miles east of Prescott, has 23,000 residents.

-This photo shows the Stoneridge golf course, an excellent course open to the public.
+This photo shows the Stoneridge golf course, an excellent course open to the pubic...it is a great test of golf.
+DO NOT try and walk this course...it is up and down like crazy...also very scenic.

 It is close enough to Phoenix, a pleasant drive of an hour and a half, and the big city amenities.